|Deep Were His Wounds, And Red ~ (William Johnson 1958)|

 Blood of Christ, our dawning.
 There's red in the morning sky - albeit it a rosy, pinkish red.
 Our dawning.
 "Ah, it just dawned on me," we might say.
 We should look to say that more often, instead of thinking we have to know it all already.
 When was the last time you heard someone say "You know, I"m sorry, you were right all along" When was the last time you had a new idea (a dawning) about God?

 Blood of Christ, God's victory.
 In ancient Rome, returning victorious generals smeared their faces with red.
-Christ the victor over sin and death's final insult!
+Christ, the victor over sin and death!
 And red is the color of the three kinds of plague pustules, the others being black and yellow.
 Christ, victor over our dis-ease.
-What it is that you name as your affliction?
+What is it that you name as your affliction?
 Invoke the Blood of Christ!